geoschem/gcpy/docs/source/Getting-Started-with-GCPy.rst

 #.
 Disable the base Conda environment from being activated at startup

    Close the terminal window that you used to install Conda 4.12.0 and open a new terminal window.
-You will this prompt
+You will see this prompt:

    .. code-block:: console